NicolaOrritos/bagarino/README.md

     http://localhost:8124/tickets/7fd88ab09e40f99767e17df27a723d05562d573b/status
     200 OK {"status":"VALID","expires_in":99,"policy":"requests_based"}

 After some requests (99 more in this case) the ticket expires.
-Then, asking for it will result in the following response:
+Then, asking for it again will result in the following response:

     200 OK {"status": "EXPIRED"}